51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 Join a Mixology Class This Thanksgiving

 Nailing the basics of perfectly balanced Thanksgiving cocktails gives you the creative freedom to experiment with seasonal flavors.
-Add a fun, interactive Thanksgiving activity to your holiday party with mixology classes in Chicago, mixology classes in Las Vegas, or mixology classes in San Diego (to name a few).
+And what better way to do that than hosting a fun, interactive Thanksgiving activity at your holiday party with mixology classes in Chicago, Las Vegas, or San Diego (to name a few).

 You can even stream online mixology classes where you can learn from an expert how to pair flavors of fruit, citrus, smoke or spice with the various underlying herbs and notes in your favorite spirit — all the better to pair your food with.
-Mixologists can point you in the right direction for mixing up seasonal cocktails or year-round favorites even better than at your local watering hole.
-This experience is a fun holiday or birthday gift for cocktail lovers, too.
+Mixologists can point you in the right direction for mixing up the best cocktails for the season or year-round favorites, even better than at your local watering hole.
+Put it on an experience gift card and you've sorted out a fun holiday or birthday gift for cocktail lovers, too.

 1. Earl Grey Bourbon Punch